cloving-ai/cloving-cli/README.md

 Usage: `cloving [options] [command]`

-Integrate AI into your development workflow for generating commit messages, code reviews, and unit tests.

 Options:
-- `-V, --version`   output the version number
+- `-V, --version`: Output the version number
-- `-h, --help`      display help for command
+- `-h, --help`: Display help for command

 Commands:
-- `commit`          Generate a commit message and commit the changes
-- `config`          Configure Cloving with your API key and model
+- `config`: Configure Cloving with your API key and models to use
-- `init`            Setup Cloving in the current project
+- `init`: Setup Cloving in the current directory
-- `models`          List available models
+- `models`: List available models
+- `commit`: Alias for cloving generate commit
-- `generate`        Generate various items like unit-tests and code reviews
+- `generate`: Generate various items like unit-tests and code reviews
-  - `commit`        Generate a commit message and commit the changes
+  - `commit`: Generate a commit message and commit the changes
-  - `unit-tests`    Generate unit tests for the changes
+  - `unit-tests`: Generate unit tests
-  - `review`        Review the changes and propose improvements
+  - `review`: Review the code for committed changes
-- `project`         Commands for managing Cloving projects
+- `project`: Commands for managing Cloving projects
-  - `init`          Setup a new Cloving project
+  - `init`: Setup a new Cloving project inside a git branch
-  - `plan`          Plan a Cloving project
+  - `plan`: Plan the steps to complete the project
-  - `build`         Build the next step in the project
+  - `build`: Generate code to build the project
-  - `complete`      Clean up and finalize the project
+  - `complete`: Clean up and finalize the project

-- `help [command]`  Display help for command
+Most commands support the following options:
+- `-s, --silent`: Run the command without asking for confirmation of submitting prompts
+- `-m, --model <model>`: Select the model to use (e.g., openai, claude, ollama, ollama:llama3, claude:claude-3-5-sonnet-20240620)

 ## Contributing